Return Home

 Negation in Sentences:

 Negation in MSA can vary for gender / number.
-However, Iraqi Arabic only uses two particles in negation: 'ما' (verbal negation) and 'مو' (nominal negation).
+However, Iraqi Arabic only uses two particles in negation: 'ما' (verbal negation) and 'مو' (descriptive negation).
 These remain independent of gender / number.

 he did not eat هو ما أكل